-Our Spotters do enjoy to recharge their batteries from time to time and to pay a visit to the local spa or sauna.
+Our Spotters do enjoy recharging their batteries from time to time and paying a visit to the local spa or sauna.
 The wellness places our Spotters found come in a variety of shapes.
-From a public little cabin in Helsinki to an open-air hot whirlpool alongst the shore of Lake Zurich to an antique spa in Budapest.
+From a sauna located in Lake Geneva, to a public sauna in Helsinki to an open-air hot whirlpool along the shore of Lake Zurich… Here’s a selection of 12 local spas and saunas!

 1. Sauna at Bains des Pâquis – Geneva